vuejs/vuefire/packages/vuexfire/README.md

 ## How does it work?

 VuexFire uses multiple global mutations prefixed by `vuexfire/` to call the actual mutations to modify objects and arrays.
-It listen for updates to your firebase database and commit mutations to sync your state.
+It listens for updates to your firebase database and commits mutations to sync your state.
 Thanks to the action enhancer `firebaseAction`, it gets access to the local `state` and `commit` so it works with modules too :+1:

 ## Examples

-You can checkout the examples by opening the html files in your browser, or check [this online Demo](https://jsfiddle.net/posva/6w3ks04x/)
+You can check out the examples by opening the html files in your browser, or check [this online Demo](https://jsfiddle.net/posva/6w3ks04x/)

 ## API

 ### firebaseMutations

-This objects contains VuexFire internal mutations.
+This object contains VuexFire internal mutations.
 They are all prefixed by `vuexfire/`.
 This object must be added in the root Store mutations object.

 ### bindFirebaseRef(key, ref[, options])

 _Only available inside of an enhanced action_

-Binds a firebase reference to property in the state.
+Binds a firebase reference to a property in the state.
 If there was already another reference bound to the same property, it unbinds it first.

 #### options: